HISENSE REDEFINES THE CINEMATIC EXPERIENCE WITH THE L9Q TRICHROMA™ LASER TV

 The 2025 L9 Series continues to raise the bar for Laser TV, featuring Hisense's proprietary TriChroma™ triple-laser light engine, which reaches an industry-leading 110% of the BT.2020 color space for unparalleled color accuracy and vibrancy.
 This advanced technology reveals stunning details and lifelike colors that bring entertainment to life.
 With increased brightness levels of up to 5,000 lumens and a 5,000:1 contrast ratio, the L9Q delivers a crystal-clear picture even in brightly lit rooms.
 Every detail, from the subtle shadows in movies to the bold colors of live sports, is presented with remarkable clarity and depth.

-The L9Q will be on display at CES 2025 from January 7-10, 2025, in the LVCC, Central Hall – Booth 16625, paired with its ultra-bright 2.9 gain screen.
+The L9Q is on display at CES 2025 from January 7-10, 2025, in the LVCC, Central Hall – Booth 16625, paired with its ultra-bright 2.9 gain screen.
 This combination achieves 1500 nits of full-screen brightness—the first in the laser industry—leveraging nano-scale light enhancement and aggregation technology for unparalleled visual clarity and brilliance.
-For more information on all of Hisense's 2025 innovations, visit the Hisense USA website and newsroom.
-Also follow @HisenseUSA on Facebook and YouTube and @Hisense_USA on Instagram and X.
+For more information on all of Hisense's 2025 innovations, visit the Hisense Middle East website and newsroom.
+Also follow Hisense Middle East on Facebook and YouTube, Instagram and X.

 WANT YOUR COMPANY'S NEWS FEATURED ON PRNEWSWIRE.COM?